sergey-aks/rmt-shipping-website/README.md

 is based on CoreUI Free React Template & Bootstrap 4 Template

-with interactive Yandex map, showing coordinates of company ships
+with interactive Yandex map, showing coordinates of company ships (you have to click on ship icon to see info about ship)

 <p>
 <img src="https://github.com/sergey-aks/rmt-shipping-website/blob/main/react-logo.png" alt="react" style="max-width: 100%;">